izuc/ComfyUI-Real3D/README.md

 2. **Place Real3D Model and Configuration**

-   - Download and place the Real3D model in the checkpoints directory (`ComfyUI/models/checkpoints`).
+   - Download the Real3D model from [here](https://huggingface.co/hwjiang/Real3D) and place it in the checkpoints directory (`ComfyUI/models/checkpoints`).
    - Place the `config.yaml` file in the same directory.

 3. **Install Dependencies**